nuagenetworks/vspkdoc/_sources/v6/nuroutingpolicy.rst.txt

 - ``routing_protocol``: Routing protocol this policy definition is used for

+- ``customer_id``: The customer ID given to parent enterprise.
+This is used by Netconf/Config manager.

 - ``external_id``: External object ID.
 Used for integration with third party systems